** Some Would Deny Christ On The Cross

 By contrast, walk into Protestant churches and they usually display a bare cross, and many of the more recent Protestant sects won't have any cross at all.

-In their mind, Jesus's death and suffering are after-thoughts..."he's no longer on the cross," they'll tell you.
+In their mind, Jesus's death and suffering are after-thoughts..."Take Him Down fro"m the cross," they'll tell you.
+That's "cross"with a lower case, "c".

 The Blood of the Lamb mentioned in Revelation 7, has little meaning, in this view.